 Max and I each have a Kindle (I have an old school Kindle and Max has Kindle Paperwhite) that travel with us anywhere we go.
 While some people prefer hardcover books we don’t want to carry the extra weight when we travel.

 We are absolutely obsessed with our Hydro Flasks.
 We got them this past Christmas and they have not left our sight since.
 Hydro Flasks come in different sizes, shapes and colours, but at the heart of this brilliant bottle is its TempShield Technology that keeps cold liquids chilled for up to 24 hours and hot liquids – hot for up to 6.
 It’s BPA free and sweat-free, so no matter how hot or cold your drink is on the inside, you won’t feel the condensation or heat when you grab the bottle on the outside.

-Another irreplaceable travel accessory, Ziplock Bags came in handy so many times during our road trip.
-We used them for food storage, as laundry bags, for carrying our wet bathing suits back into our campervan after an evening at the hot springs, for receipt storage, and storage of my art and craft supplies (one of the many ways I stay entertained on the road).
+They are more eco-friendly than plastic bags and are irreplaceable on road trips.
+We used them for food storage, for receipt storage, and storage of my art and craft supplies (one of the many ways I stay entertained on the road).

 11. Swiss Army Knife

 Instead of buying a bottle opener, a pair of scissors, a knife, a screwdriver, and a handful of other random tools, pack a Swiss Army Knife for your road trip and have all tools easily accessible in one place.
 Just remember to always pack the tool into checked luggage when flying.